tausoft/Socialnetwork/README.md

 <b>Postman Functionality tests</b>

-After you login to Postman go and import Collections provided in `postman API tests` dir.
+After you login to Postman go and import Collections provided in `Socialnetwork\postman API tests` dir.
 You can find more informations on https://learning.postman.com/docs/getting-started/importing-and-exporting-data/

 Select `Messages Collection` and click on `Run` button and than clik on `Run Messages Collection` and wait for test results.
 Repeat steps with `User Collection`, but note that once the user is created, re-running the test will result with `Fail` on `POST Register`.
 To re-run the User tests you will have to edit Body params in `POST Register` request and enter different `username`, `email` and `password`.